Corotoman: Robert Carter I

 Corotoman was then inherited by John Carter Jr.'s brother Robert Carter I (whose wealth and autocratic business methods led to his becoming known by the nickname "King") in 1690.
-Under Robert Carter I's ownership, Corotoman became the center of what developed into a 300000 acre estate of 48 plantations and farms including places such as Indian Town and Hills Quarters.
+Under Robert Carter I's ownership, Corotoman became the center of what developed into a 300000 acre estate of 48 plantations and farms, including the settlements of Indian Town and Hills Quarters.

 Construction

-Robert Carter began construction of the large Georgian mansion at Corotoman around 1720.
-The mansion was completed in 1725, and introduced a new era for early 18th-century architecture in Virginia.
+Robert Carter began construction of the large Georgian plantation house at Corotoman around 1720.
+The house was completed in 1725 and introduced a new era for early 18th-century architecture in Virginia.
 Corotoman also set the pattern for 18th-century architectural patronage.
-The mansion at Corotoman rivaled the other important Colonial mansions of Virginia, and affirmed Robert Carter I's status as the most powerful planter in the aristocracy of the Tidewater region.
-Carter's correspondences and diary revealed that the construction of the mansion at Corotoman was a lengthy, complex, and frustrating endeavor.
+The mansion at Corotoman rivaled the other important Colonial mansions of Virginia and affirmed Robert Carter I's status as the most powerful planter in the aristocracy of the Tidewater region.
+Carter's correspondence and diary reveal that the construction of the mansion at Corotoman was a lengthy, complex, and frustrating endeavor.
 Construction materials for the mansion included paving stones from England, lumber from his plantation saw mills and from neighboring plantations, and oyster shells for mortar.
 For some of the mansion's windows, Carter used iron casement frames for quarrel glass.
 To undertake the mansion's construction, Carter imported skilled indentured servants from England and hired local craftsmen.

 Gardens

-Carter employed an English gardener, whom he instructed "to bring the yards around the mansion into closer accord with the architectural rhythms of the mansion.
+Carter employed an English gardener, whom he instructed to "bring the yards" around the mansion into closer accord with the architectural rhythms of the mansion.
 Little is currently known of the garden's contents and design.

 Brick House Store

 At Corotoman, Carter maintained a building known as the "Brick House Store" where he kept imported goods that he sold and bartered to local planters.
-In 1730, an inventory of items at the Brick House Store included essential supplies such as cloths, tools, and gunpowder and luxury items such as spices, ivory combs, and brass candlesticks.
+In 1730, an inventory of items at the Brick House Store included essential supplies such as cloths, tools, and gunpowder, and luxury items such as spices, ivory combs, and brass candlesticks.

 Spinster's House

 The "Spinster's House" at Corotoman in the early 20th century.

 Another supporting structure at Corotoman was known as the "Spinster's House."
 The house was constructed in either the late 17th century or the early 18th century.
-The "Spinster's House" was a one-story and a half frame house adorned with a gabled roof with large end chimneys.
+It was a one-story and a half frame house adorned with a gabled roof with large end chimneys.
 It lay in ruins for years before finally disappearing around 1930.
-Before its disappearance, the "Spinster's House" was the last remaining supporting structure of the original Corotoman plantation.
+Before its disappearance, the Spinster's House was the last remaining supporting structure of the original Corotoman plantation.